pharmaverse/logrx/README.md

 ## What is `timber` ?

 Simple!
-The timber package makes a log file for a R script!.
+The timber package makes a log file for a R script!
 Below we have a short gif of making a log file for a `adsl.R` script.
 More details on the parts of the log script are found in the [Get Started](https://atorus-research.github.io/timber/articles/timber.html)